PSigfridsson/data_engineering_1_project/README.md

 * Node 2: 130.238.29.7

 ### Hadoop Setup
 **Step 1:** As always when launching a new linux instance, we need to run the commands below to update all installed packages on the machine.
-Do this on all instances.10
+Do this on all instances.
 - ```sudo apt-get update```
 - ```sudo apt-get upgrade ```